plfstr/plfstr.github.io/work/ringsize-guide.md

 *	Precise and simple instructions and uncluttered design.
 *	Sparing use of colour to keep customers print time quick and light on ink use.

-The ring size guide I designed is as accurate as the tape that Goldsmiths distribute through their website and was available for customers to download from 2008–2016 on the Ideal World website.
+The ring size guide I designed was available for customers to download from 2008–2016 on the Ideal World website.